Why are we doing this?

 The progress so far

-Over the past few months, Article 25 has completed a feasibility study and need assessment for the school Construction works are slated to begin later in 2018.
+Over the past few months, Article 25 has completed a feasibility study and a needs assessment for the school.
+Construction works are slated to begin later in 2018.

 The maximum daily temperature in Niger ranges from 31 to 41 degrees Celsius, making natural cooling and ventilation strategies a priority in the school buildings to maximise comfort for students and teaching staff.
 During the feasibility study, we noticed that the trees surrounding classrooms provided a substantial amount of shade, creating cool and pleasant areas on-site.

 The planted trees were useful for providing breeze through the classrooms, allowing for good cross-ventilation.
 The heatmap below shows the stark contrast between temperatures in exposed areas and the classrooms protected by the natural shading.
 Design strategies will double-down on this technique to create more shaded areas for outdoor playing spaces, seating areas, canteens and classrooms.

 The technical design for the expansion of Collège Amadou Hampaté Bâ school in Niamey, Niger, has now been completed.
 Article 25 will be assisting the client as they tender the proposals and appoint a local contractor to carry out the building works.
 Construction is scheduled to start in September 2018.

 The proposals include refurbishment of existing classrooms and addition of 5 new classroom blocks (totalling 20 classrooms), along with new administrative facilities, an assembly hall, library and latrine blocks.
 Upgrades to water and electrical services are also proposed in order to improve the school’s resilience to intermittent municipal supply.